 A portion of the profits from these products goes to support U.S. national parks.
 So go ahead, add them all to your shopping cart.

 The National Park Service was founded on August 25, 1916, when President Woodrow Wilson signed the National Park Service Act.
 The best way to celebrate 102 years of America’s Best Idea is to get outdoors and explore any of the 61 national parks in the United States.

 But, if you can’t make it, you can still wear your national park pride proudly and support the NPS at the same time by buying products from any of these companies.

-Not only do most of these businesses make their clothes, home supplies, and posters using sustainable methods, but they also all donate portions of their profits straight back to the National Park Foundation or various other conservancy projects.
+Not only do most of these businesses make their clothes, home supplies, and posters using sustainable methods, but they also all donate portions of their profits to the National Park Foundation or various other conservancy projects.

 Load up your shopping cart—you’re helping a good cause.